urbit/urbit.org-reloaded/content/ecosystem/spotlight/2022-september.md

 [featured-3]

-title = "Josh Lehman: Urbit – The Peer-to-Peer Network Re-Decentralizing the Internet" description = "In this podcast Urbit Foundation Executive Director Josh Lehman provides a broad overview of that state of Urbit as of 2022, and what people can expecture in the near future and beyond." content = """
+title = "Josh Lehman: Urbit – The Peer-to-Peer Network Re-Decentralizing the Internet" description = "Urbit Foundation Executive Director Josh Lehman and Epicenter host Brian Crain have a wide ranging discussion on Urbit's history and future." content = """

 In this podcast Urbit Foundation Executive Director Josh Lehman provides a broad overview of that state of Urbit as of 2022, and what people can expecture in the near future and beyond.